 And Do It All Again

 The rest of my evening isn’t terribly exciting.
 TV time with Hubby, brushing my teeth, some meditation and reading if neither kiddo wakes up, and going to sleep.
 And we get up the next morning and do it all over again.
 I try to stick pretty strictly to my routine but in reality, it’s pretty flexible — with a one-year-old, it has to be.
-Hopefully, my eventful day will help you create a working mom routine that makes your life a little bit less hectic.
+Hopefully, my eventful day will help you create a working mom daily routine that makes your life a little bit less hectic.